Azure/Azure-Proactive-Resiliency-Library/docs/content/services/specialized-workloads/sap-on-azure/_index.md

 <br><br>

-### SAP-33 - Documented and tested our DR procedure, ensure to meet our RPO and RTO targets.
+### SAP-33 - Documented and tested our DR procedure, ensure to meet our RPO and RTO targets

 **Category: Disaster Recovery**